 For this walk, there’s no need at all for a compass.
 You should absolutely make sure you carry a guidebook to spot all of the sights along the way, but there’s no real need for any tools at all when it comes to navigation.

 What Hiking Kit do I Need for the Cotswold Way?

 If you’re tackling the whole walk, you’re going to need a lot of equipment:

 - Clothes: Packing light is essential, but having enough clothes is also essential.
 You can compromise between these two important considerations by carrying clothes made from Merino Wool.
 Merino Wool clothes slow the spread of bacteria, so you don’t need to wash them as often.
 Make sure you also take a waterproof jacket and a hat.

-- Good shoes.
-It’s very important that you take high-quality shoes.
+- Good shoes: It’s very important that you take high-quality hiking shoes.
 It’s also very important that you have practice using these shoes.
 If you haven’t, you likely end up with blisters or injuries.
 Make sure you have experience using the specific shoes which you take on the hike.

 - Water bottles and purification tablets: Make sure you take a couple of good-quality refillable water bottles.
 Staying hydrated on a long walk is essential.
 Although you’re very unlikely to need them, it’s also a good idea to carry water purification tablets – it’s always good to avert disaster before it strikes.

 - First aid kit: Most walks involve some sort of injury, no matter how minor.
 Even a blister might need treatment!
 Ensure you invest in a good first aid kit to take with you.
 At the bare minimum, this kit should include bandages, bandaids, painkillers, rehydration sachets, and sunscreen.